Azzumarithm/Rest-Countries-API-Color-Theme-Switcher/README.md

 A "Where In The World?" is a web application that provides information about countries around the world by leveraging the REST Countries API.
 This API serves as a comprehensive source for country-related data such as population, capital, region, languages, currencies, and more.

 ## Dependencies:
-React, MapBox API, Rest Countries API, Axios
+React, Rest Countries API, MapBox API Axios

 ## Features: